bytewaveco/.github/profile/README.md

 ## How To Reach Us

-If you are interested in working with us, or contributing to our open-source projects, please reach out to our [info@bytewave.co](mailto:info@bytewave.co) email address or consult the project's `CONTRIBUTING.md` file.
+If you are interested in working with us or contributing to our open-source projects, please reach out to our [info@bytewave.co](mailto:info@bytewave.co) email address or consult the project's `CONTRIBUTING.md` file.

 Our website is [https://bytewave.co](https://bytewave.co) if you want to learn more about us!